 Legendary Tendulkar receives best Laureus sporting moment

-Sachin Tendulkar being lifted on the shoulders of his teammates after their World Cup triumph at home in 2011 was voted the Laureus best sporting moment in the last 20 years.
-With the backing of Indian cricket fans, Tendulkar got the maximum number of votes to emerge winner on on Monday.
+Batting great Sachin Tendulkar being carried on the shoulders of his teammates after India's World Cup triumph at home in 2011 was voted the Laureus best sporting moment in the last 20 years.
+With the backing of Indian cricket fans, Tendulkar got the maximum number of votes to emerge winner on Monday.

-Tendulkar, competing in his sixth and last World Cup, finally realised his long-term dream when skipper Mahendra Singh Dhoni smacked Sri Lankan pacer Nuwan Kulasekara out of the park for a winning six.
-The charged-up Indian cricketers rushed to the ground and soon they lifted Tendulkar on their shoulders and made a lap of honour, a moment etched in the minds of the fans.
+Tendulkar, competing in his sixth and last World Cup, finally realized his long-cherished dream when skipper Mahendra Singh Dhoni smacked Sri Lankan pacer Nuwan Kulasekara out of the park for a winning six.
+The charged-up Indian cricketers rushed to the ground at the Wankhede Stadium and soon they lifted Tendulkar on their shoulders and made a lap of honor, a moment etched in the minds of the fans.

 Former Australian skipper Steve Waugh handed the trophy to Tendulkar after tennis legend Bros Becker announced the winner at a glittering ceremony.
 "It's incredible.
 The feeling of winning the world cup was beyond what words can express.
 How many times you get an event happening where there are no mixed opinions.
 Very rarely the entire country celebrates," Tendulkar said after receiving the trophy.